ekowabaka/clearice/docs/Parsing-Command-Line-Arguments.md

 Automated Help
 --------------
-Another feature this tool has is the ability to generate a help listing for your application.
-This means its possible for your users can type `myapp --help` or `myapp -h` and get a help listing.
-For cli apps which use commands, the help system can also provide help messages for each command defined in the application.
+Another feature ClearIce provides is the automatic generation of a help listing for your application.
+This means its possible for your users can type `myapp --help` or
+`myapp -h` and get a help listing.
+For cli apps which use command groups, the help system can also provide help messages for each command defined in the application.
 Although you'll have to provide some of the content for all the help magic to happen, the tool helps format and display your content in a very consistent form.

 Adding Options
 --------------